A Language of Shapes

 A language based on connection on the other hand (like that of the Hopi) creates a very different experience and thinking, which leads to unity, community and cooperation.

 The language of geometry is found in all known cultures.
-Sacred Geometry has been used for millennia as an introduction to the metaphysical, where the different basic shapes were seen as a reflection of reality and a manifestation of different states of mind.
+Sacred Geometry has been used for millennia as an introduction to the metaphysical, where the different basic shapes were seen as a reflection of reality and the manifestation of different states of mind.

 Shapes are behind everything, from the structure of a minute molecule to endless galaxies and cosmic movements, and the seasons of nature.